Charles Darwin: Legacy and commemoration

 As Alfred Russel Wallace put it, Darwin had "wrought a greater revolution in human thought within a quarter of a century than any man of our time – or perhaps any time", having "given us a new conception of the world of life, and a theory which is itself a powerful instrument of research; has shown us how to combine into one consistent whole the facts accumulated by all the separate classes of workers, and has thereby revolutionised the whole study of nature".
 The paleoanthropologist Trenton Holliday states that "Darwin is rightly considered to be the preeminent evolutionary scientist of all time".
+Ernst Mayr considered On the Origin of Species to be, second to the Bible, the second most important book in history with regards to its influence on human thought, and he considered the scientific revolution that Darwin's theory of evolution ushered in to be "perhaps the most fundamental of all the intellectual revolutions in the history of mankind".

 By around 1880, most scientists were convinced of evolution as descent with modification, though few agreed with Darwin that natural selection "has been the main but not the exclusive means of modification".
 During "the eclipse of Darwinism" scientists explored alternative mechanisms.
 Then Ronald Fisher incorporated Mendelian genetics in The Genetical Theory of Natural Selection, leading to population genetics and the modern evolutionary synthesis, which continues to develop.
 Scientific discoveries have confirmed and validated Darwin's key insights.
 The biologist Theodosius Dobzhansky said that "Nothing in biology makes sense except in the light of evolution."

 Geographical features given his name include Darwin Sound and Mount Darwin, both named while he was on the Beagle voyage, and Darwin Harbour, named by his former shipmates on its next voyage, which eventually became the location of Darwin, the capital city of Australia's Northern Territory.
 Darwin's name was given, formally or informally, to numerous plants and animals, including many he had collected on the voyage.

 In 1908, the Linnean Society of London began awards of the Darwin–Wallace Medal, to mark fifty years from the joint reading on 1 July 1858 of papers by Darwin and Wallace publishing their theory.
 Further awards were made in 1958 and 2008; since 2010, the awards have been annual.
 Darwin College, a postgraduate college at Cambridge University founded in 1964, is named after the Darwin family.
-From 2000 to 2017, UK £10 banknotes issued by the Bank of England featured Darwin's portrait printed on the reverse, along with a hummingbird and HMS Beagle.
+From 2000 to 2017, UK£10 banknotes issued by the Bank of England featured Darwin's portrait printed on the reverse, along with a hummingbird and HMS Beagle.
 Darwin's bicentennial was celebrated with a series of postage stamps in the United Kingdom.

 The Smithsonian National Museum of Natural History has a bronze statue of Charles Darwin in its Deep Time Hall, which features Darwin seated on a bench with a notebook containing his "tree of life" sketch.
-The statue was sculpted by David Clendining and was installed as the centerpiece of the hall, which focuses on Darwinian evolution.
+The statue was sculpted by David Clendining and was installed as the centrepiece of the hall, which focuses on Darwinian evolution.